Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Novo Nordisk’s Obesity Pipeline and Market Outlook

 Novo Nordisk’s obesity pipeline extends well beyond CagriSema.
 The company’s portfolio includes semaglutide (Wegovy), which already commands significant market share in the GLP-1 obesity category, and amycretin, a next-generation unimolecular GLP-1/amylin agonist in Phase 2 development.
-If approved, CagriSema would expand treatment options for healthcare professionals managing patients with obesity and provide patients with an additional treatment option supported by robust Phase 3 data.
+If approved, CagriSema would expand treatment options for healthcare professionals managing patients with obesity and provide patients with an additional treatment option supported by well-powered Phase 3 data.
 Novo Nordisk’s obesity pipeline is the deepest among pharmaceutical companies, with multiple late stage trial programmes addressing different patient segments.

 Addressing Unmet Medical Needs in Obesity Care